Archimedes' principle for Brownian liquid: Examples of macroscopic effects

 \subsection{Archimedes' principle}

 We will discuss the phenomena of floating and sinking assuming that $d=2$ and $S_k$'s are discs.
 The reason for the limited generality of this example is that our argument is based on the classical sphere packing problem.
-This problem was completely solved in two dimensions long time ago (see \cite{FT}) and it also has been settled in three dimensions more recently (see \cite{H}).
-The situation is more complicated in higher dimensions; see \cite{CS,FT,H} and references therein for details.
-We will further limit our discussion to the cylindrical domain defined in Example \ref{ex:j16.2}(ii), because this example captures the essence of our claims.
+This problem was completely solved in two dimensions a long time ago (see \cite{FT}) and it also has been settled in three dimensions more recently (see \cite{H}).
+The situation is more complicated in higher dimensions (see \cite{CS,FT,H} and references therein for details).
+We will further limit our discussion to the cylindrical domain defined in Example~\ref{ex:j16.2}(ii) because this example captures the essence of our claims.
+In the following, for $x\in\R^d$ and $r>0$, $B(x, r)$ denotes the open ball with radius $r$ centered at $x$. \begin{theorem} Suppose that $d=2$, $D=(0, \infty) \times(-1, 1)$, $S_1=B(0,1/2)$ and $S_k= B(0,\rho)$ for $k=2,\ldots,N$, where $\rho<1/2$.
+Assume that $a_2 =a_3 =\cdots= a_N$ and $\bX$ has distribution $\mu$.